juan-pablo-ramos-ucq/assignment-three/README.md

 This repository is my own understanding of these matters.

 ## Preprocessor Directives ##
-Moves - the individual element copies done by the Move() method throughout the program
+Moves - the individual element copies done by the Move() method throughout the program.